f-book-com/megarep/README.md

 structure, while in the case of other literary traditions, a more detailed approach might prove to be useful.
 You can consider poems or variants to be the basic unit of a database.
-If the database does not deal with variants, the MegaRep system considers “variant” as a synonym for “poem”.
+If the database does not deal with variants, the PDC system considers “variant” as a synonym for “poem”.
 On the other hand, for those databases where variants are the basic unit, some special parameters had to be added.

-1.  mainlist: The MegaRep system considers data belonging to the poem as a whole to belong to the “main variant” of the poem.
+1.  mainlist: The PDC system considers data belonging to the poem as a whole to belong to the “main variant” of the poem.
 In the case of such databases, this “main variant” is an idealized, abstract entity, which does not have any original source.
 The parameter “mainlist” is a technical one, and it only has a “code\_search”
-    entry: it is used by the MegaRep library, which, when loading each database, uses this query to retrieve all the variant IDs that belong to whole poems (or “main variants”).
+    entry: it is used by the PDC library, which, when loading each database, uses this query to retrieve all the variant IDs that belong to whole poems (or “main variants”).
 2.  poem: This parameter links variant IDs to poem IDs.
 If the database